microsoft/DynamicTelemetry/docs/docs/Rude_Q_and_A.md

 this capability.
 The question only seems to be where the balance is and how to map that balance into the business needs.

-Unfortunately, are cases where risks are present.
+Unfortunately, there are cases where risks are present.
 For example, CPU sampling can impact performance, memory dumps will pause your threads, and extracting memory can pose security risks.